uladz-zubrycki/bootcamp/readme.md

     <game-type> [<5 board cards>] <hand 1> <hand 2> <...> <hand N>
     texas-holdem 4cKs4h8s7s Ad4s Ac4d As9s KhKd 5d6d
+    omaha-holdem 6hQsQd9hAh 5h7cAs9s 2h9c6s2d QcTs8c2s
+    five-card-draw Ah9h5d9d6c Qs3d5s8c7c Th5cQdAsTs JcQc7sAdJh 6s9s8hKc8s

 Where each card is represented as two chars (rank and suit respectively).

+Simple brute force algorithm is used, application hasn't been tested in terms of time or memory consumption and isn't covered by tests.
+Type system currently used might be simplified and/or refactored, but is left as is to simplify possible algorithm issues investigation: a bunch of unnecessary for the end result data is passed from place to place.

 ## Environment